hendersontrent/linear-optim-tute/README.md

 # linear-optim-tute
 Builds hospital-based tutorial on linear programming in Python to be displayed on Orbisant Analytics website.
+The Orbisant Analytics post can be accessed at: https://www.orbisantanalytics.com/mathematical-optimisation

 ## Scenario explanation